chaosmaou/wivrn-guide/README.md

 + Running:
 	+ If this is toggled off, WiVRn will not run or accept connections from any headsets.
 You should always leave this toggled on.
 		+ _Note: The WiVRn dashboard **MUST** be open on your desktop or the server will not be running or accept new connections.
 Completely closing the WiVRn dashboard completely shuts it down entirely._

-For Steam games, you need to copy the text included on this page using the “Copy” button and paste this into any VR games you want to play on Steam.
-Without these variables passed to the game in Steam, the game will not run in your headset correctly.
++ Pairing:

-To set this up, you set launch options for the game in Steam.
-You have to do this for each VR game you want to play on your headset.
-I will cover this in more detail later in the guide.
+	+ Enabled by default, the pairing slider allows headsets to be paired to your computer.

-Now let’s set up WiVRn optimally for streaming quality and performance.
+First, let’s set up WiVRn optimally for streaming quality and performance.
 Go ahead and click the “Settings” button in the top right of the WiVRn dashboard.

 ![WiVRn Dashboard Settings](./assets/images/wivrn_dashboard_settings.webp)

 Edit the following settings:

 + Manual foveation:
 	+ Set this to a minimum of 20%.
 Setting it lower than 20% may result in encoder overload in Linux.
 You can increase the slider to higher values to decrease encoder load, but the higher you go the more the outside of the image in your headset will be rendered at a lower resolution, reducing image quality the higher you go.
+20% appears to be the sweet spot for Quest headsets.

 + Bitrate:
 	+ This setting will depend on your encoder, available GPU power, and your wireless network.
 A good starting point is the default 50 MBit/s, which any decent router and network setup can easily handle.
 I personally use 120 MBit/s, as that is a decent balance of latency and quality.
-		* _NOTE: Values higher than 120 MBit/s may result in encoder overload._
+		* _NOTE: Values higher than 120 MBit/s may result in encoder or network overload depending on your hardware setup._
 		* _NOTE: Close the app on your headset, fully shut down your VR game, and fully restart the dashboard to ensure the settings take full effect after making any changes._

 + Encoder Layout:
 	+ To set up the encoder layout, use the drop down box and select the “Low latency preset”.
 This will split the encoder into three threads, and you can then click in each box and force each of them to vaapi with H.265.
 Make sure not to click the center of the boxes or it will create another encoder split and you will have to start over.

 Refer to the following tables to determine what encoder and codec to use.
+Take note that your hardware must also support the relevant codecs to be able to use them.

 - Quest 2 | Quest Pro | Pico Neo 4 | HTC Vive Focus 3 | HTC Vive XR Elite: